GrammaTech/swap-detector/README.md

 #### Notes

-If you wish to install Clang globally, omit`-DCMAKE_INSTALL_PREFIX` and `-DCMAKE_PREFIX_PATH`.

-If you don't have Ninja installed, omit `-G Ninja` from the cmake invocations to generate makefiles instead.
-These are somewhat slower.
+If you don't have Ninja installed, you can use `-G "Unix Makefiles"` to generate makefiles instead and build using `make -j`.

-There are build errors relating to binding ‘llvm::json::Object’ lvalue to ‘llvm::json::Object&&’ with older versions of gcc (e.g. 4.8).
-This can be worked around by using clang as the compiler via `-DCMAKE_C_COMPILER` and `-DCMAKE_CXX_COMPILER`.
+There is a linker warning about use of `tmpnam`.
+This API is only used by the testing infrastructure to generate a temporary statistics database, and is not used as part of the swapped argument checker API.

 ### Configuration Options
 Option | Description